fizalihsan/fizalihsan.github.io/source/softskills/interview.md

 *  Describe a challenge you have faced and how you overcame that?
 *  In hindsight, what steps would you have taken to avoid that challenge?
 *  If given a new project that you were unfamiliar with, what would be your strategy to kick-start the project?
-* ​Questions to Interviewer​
-  * Key changes to industry
-  * What are the typical job responsibilities
-  * Training and development opportunities
 * About the company
   * What is the vision of the company
   * What do you know about the culture of our company